Philosophical Counseling

 How is philosophical counseling practiced at Holland & Company?

-At Holland & Company, clients are seen for 50-minute sessions at $50 per session, either in-person or remotely, on a weekly or biweekly basis.
+At Holland & Company, clients are seen for 50-minute sessions, either in-person or remotely, on a weekly basis.

 All in-person sessions are held at the Crystal Bridges Museum of American Art located at 600 Museum Way in Bentonville, Arkansas.